Italy's coalition programme plan: point by point

-The two big winners from Italy's election have reached agreement on a joint programme for government, according to Reuters.
+The two big winners from Italy's election have reached agreement on a joint programme for government.

 Italy's coalition programme plan: point by point